An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network Flow Problems: Introduction

-Note that an output-polynomial time algorithm for the determination of all supported efficient solutions is not sufficient for the computation of all nondominated supported vectors in output-polynomial time since there may be exponentially many solutions mapping to the same vectors.
-It is easy to check, that all extreme supported efficient solutions can be determined in output-polynomial time, due to the existence of the output-polynomial time algorithm for the extreme supported nondominated vectors.
-Note, that the algorithm of Eus\'{e}bio and Figueria~\cite{EUSEBIO200968} would also determine all supported efficient solutions in output-polynomial time, when all maximally nondominated faces and corresponding weight vectors are already given.
+Note that an output-polynomial time algorithm for determining all supported efficient solutions is insufficient for the computation of all nondominated supported vectors in output-polynomial time since there may be exponentially many solutions mapping to the same vectors.
+It is easy to check that all extreme supported efficient solutions can be determined in output-polynomial time due to the existence of the output-polynomial time algorithm for the extreme supported nondominated vectors.
+Note that the algorithm of Eus\'{e}bio and Figueria~\cite{EUSEBIO200968} would also determine all supported efficient solutions in output-polynomial time when all maximally nondominated faces and corresponding weight vectors are already given.

-The remainder of the paper is structured as follows. \Cref{2} presents the notations and preliminaries. \Cref{chapt:supp_vs_strictly} introduces and compares the definitions of supported and \weakly supported nondominated vectors, and~\Cref{3} presents the algorithms to determine all supported efficient solutions for BOIMCF problems as well as all \strictly supported efficient solutions for MOIMCF problems. \Cref{chapt:concl} summarizes the article and gives an outlook on future research.
+The remainder of the paper is structured as follows. \Cref{2} presents the notations and preliminaries, proves that there exist weakly supported solutions in multi-objective minimum integer cost flow problems, and proves that there does not exist an output-polynomial time algorithm to determine all minimum cost flow problems in output-polynomial time unless $\mathbf{P} = \mathbf{N P}$. \Cref{3} presents the algorithms to determine all supported efficient solutions for BOIMCF problems as well as all \strictly supported efficient solutions for MOIMCF problems. \Cref{chapt:concl} summarizes the article and gives an outlook on future research.

-\section{Multi-objective integer network flows}
+\section{Multi-Objective Integer Network Flows}

 This section formally introduces the multi-objective integer minimum cost flow problem along with some of the most important results and properties of network flows.
-For a comprehensive introduction to the graph theoretic foundations and the basics of network flow theory we refer to \cite{Ahuja1993,Diestel2006}.
+For a comprehensive introduction to the graph-theoretic foundations and the basics of network flow theory, we refer to \cite{Ahuja1993,Diestel2006}.